COMPEON/permanent_not_found/README.md

 require 'rack/lobster'
 require 'permanent_not_found'

-use PermanentNotFound, content: '404 Not Found' run Rack::Lobster.new
+use PermanentNotFound, content: '404 Not Found', paths: ['/wp-content', '/phpmyadmin'] run Rack::Lobster.new
 ```